25 Aug Preparing for a Car Accident Deposition: Complete Guide

 Next, you’ll be asked about specific details of the case: Time, date, location of the accident, etc. Where were you going?
 How was the weather?
 What were the traffic conditions?
 Any signage on the road at that time?

 Be prepared for specific questions about time and distance: How far was the other car from you when you first saw it?
 Where was the other car on the roadway at the time?
 How fast were you going?
 How fast was the other car going?
 Where on the roadway did the cars collide?
 What areas of the vehicles collided (i.e. driver’s side fender, passenger side door)?
 Where did the cars come to rest?

 Lastly, you’ll be asked about your injuries and treatment: where, when, why?
-Who was the doctor that treated you?
+Who was the doctor or chiropractor that treated you?
 Did you have any pre-existing conditions?
 What was your condition at the scene and did you walk around after it?
 Did your symptoms get worse or better with time?
 How has your injury affected your relationships or quality of life?

 Remember, this is more of an inquisition than a conversation.
 Most of us will feel the need to fill empty silence with jokes or just noise and end up babbling.
 Don’t do that.
 Jokes never transfer well to paper and can be taken literally in court.

 When there is silence, especially uncomfortable silence, just take deep breaths and don’t answer an unasked question.
 Although every person deposed should answer fully, you don’t need to volunteer information when it isn’t requested.
 Listen to the question closely.
 If you don’t understand exactly what’s being asked or don’t know the answer, it is perfectly okay to say that you don’t know or ask for clarification.